RamanSharma100/react-firebase-simple-blog/README.md

 9. Register Admin by any Admin [only can register after login]
 10. Delete Comment by post owner
 11. Delete Post in adming panel by Post Admin
+12. Edit Post in adming panel by Post Admin

 # How to download and work